Skip to Main text

 External Certification

-As a result of these activities, We were able to be certificated as a “2023 Certified Health & Productivity Management Outstanding Organizations Recognition Program” and a “2023 Sports Yell Company.”
+As a result of these activities, We were able to be certificated as a “2024 Certified Health & Productivity Management Organizations Recognition Program” and a “2024 SPORTS YELL COMPANY.”